geankaminski/googlemap-custom-marker-vue/README.md

 # googlemap-custom-marker-vue

-This component makes it simple to display some custom Vue reactive components on a google map.
+This component makes it simple to display some custom Vue reactive components on a Google map.

 ![custom markers on @fawmi/vue-google-maps](custom-marker.png)